openedx/edx-documentation/en_us/install_operations/source/installation/installation_options.rst

 ..
 How has this changed, if at all?

-A devstack installation includes the following Open edX components:
+A Devstack installation includes the following Open edX components:

 * The Learning Management System (LMS)
 * Open edX Studio